tarkeshsingh/tarkeshsingh/README.md

 **Assistant Professor** at Penn State University

-I research **Neural control of movement**, **Cognitive-motor interactions**, and **Posture control**.
+I research **Neural control of movement**, **cognitive-motor interactions**, and **posture control**.
 My work focuses on investigating how sensory information from multiple modalities is integrated for generating goal-directed actions.

 ---